by Katherina Baranova MD and Matt Cecchini MD FRCPC

 If no tumour cells are seen at any of the cut edges of tissue, the margins are called negative.
 A margin is considered positive when there are tumour cells at the edge of the cut tissue.
 A positive margin is associated with a higher risk that tumour will re-grow (local recurrence) in the same site after treatment.

 Lymph nodes are small immune organs located throughout the body.
-Tumour cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour.
+Tumour cells can spread from the tumour to a lymph node through lymphatic channels located in and around the tumour.
 The movement of tumour cells from the tumour to a lymph node is called metastasis.

 Lymph nodes from the neck, chest, and lungs may be removed at the same time as the tumour.
 These lymph nodes are divided into areas called stations.
 There are 14 different stations in the neck, chest, and lungs.
 Your pathology report will describe the number of lymph nodes examined from each station.